7 Managing the Greenbone Operating System¶

 This chapter documents all possible menu options.

 However, not all appliance models support all of these menu options.
-Check the tables in Chapter 3 to see whether a specific feature is available for the used appliance model.
+The model overview provides information about whether a specific feature is available on the used appliance model.

 When purchasing a Greenbone Enterprise Appliance, a unique Greenbone Enterprise Feed subscription key is pre-installed to grant the appliance access to the Greenbone feed service.
 The subscription key is used for authorization purposes only, not for billing or encryption.